Banglalink

 Banglalink Digital Communications Ltd., d.b.a.
 Banglalink (বাংলালিংক); formerly Sheba Telecom Pvt.
-Ltd. is a Dutch-owned telecommunications company headquartered in Gulshan-1, Dhaka.
-It is the third-largest mobile network operator in Bangladesh and a fully owned company of VEON Ltd.
+Ltd. is a Veon Group owned telecommunications company headquartered in Gulshan-1, Dhaka.
+It is the third-largest mobile network operator in Bangladesh and a fully owned subsidiary of Veon Group.
+As of February 2024, Banglalink had approximately 43.9 million subscribers.
+According to Ookla, it was also recognised as the fastest mobile network in Bangladesh for the fourth consecutive year.
+The majority of Veon shares are owned by Luxembourg-based LetterOne Holdings S.A., which was founded by Russian-Israeli tycoon and oligarch Mikhail Friedman.

 Banglalink attained 1 million subscribers by December 2005, and 3 million subscribers by October 2006.
 In less than two years, by December 2007, Banglalink overtook Airtel (now Robi) to become the second-largest operator in Bangladesh behind Grameenphone with more than 7.1 million customers.

 Banglalink had 1.03 million connections until December 2005.
 The number of Banglalink users increased by 257% and stood at 3.64 million at the end of 2006, making it the fastest-growing operator in the world of that year.
 In August 2006, Banglalink became the first company to provide free incoming calls from BTTB for both postpaid and prepaid connections.
 On 20 August 2008, Banglalink got past the landmark of a 10 million subscriber base.
 As of 2023, Banglalink had a subscriber base of ~43.48 million.